ahedberg/comp116-ahedberg/forensics/README.md

     park ride
     * A logo for "Maniac: Home of the Social Engineer Tool-Kit"
     * A screenshot indicating that Metasploit was uninstalled
+  * 26 application files, the names of which were mangled by PhotoRec
+  * Many source code files, including:
+    * 432 C files
+    * 448 H files
+    * 107 Java Class files
+    * 2,799 Java files
+    * 147 PHP files
+    * 370 Ruby files
+    * 378 shell scripts
+    * 256 Python files
+    * 2 Windows batch files
+  * Four files that Windows believed to be in Microsoft Word format.
+None would open, but one contained the comment "This installer database contains the logic and data required to install Foobar 1.0."

 9. There are encrypted files on this system.
 TCHunt was used to search the Linux partition of the SD card for TrueCrypt files.
 The source was downloaded